How to get emergency roadside assistance, reschedule travel plans, renew car registration, and other helpful information.

 The Wyoming Department of Transportation offers many services online.

-Gov. Mark Gordon issued a 90-day grace period for driver licenses and vehicle registrations that expire between March 15 and June 1, 2020.
+Gov. Mark Gordon issued a 90-day grace period for driver licenses and vehicle registrations that expired between March 15 and June 1, 2020.
 Drivers are encouraged to carry the extension letter at all times as proof of eligibility.

 The Alaska Division of Motor Vehicles offers many services online.